MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/data-entities/copy-configuration.md

 After you've completed your configuration, click **Copy into legal entity** to start the import.
 The copy process will export the data from the source legal entity into the destination legal entity.
 Each destination legal entity will have its own import data project.
 You can monitor your results on the **Execution summary** page that appears.

-If there are errors, you will see them in the execution details just like you would for an import project.
+If there are errors, you will see them on the **Execution summary** page just like you would for an import project.
 You can edit the errors in the staging tables and resubmit the values for each data project.

 ## Additional information about entities